MadLadSquad/MadLadSquadBot/README.md

 Create a base role called `Member`.
 Next create a channel called `verify` for anyone except people with roles.
 Make them type `&verify` to enter the server.
 This is a base level verify command so it is better to use `Verification with CAPTCHA` when it comes out
 ### Ban
 To ban a user type in `&ban <a ping to them> <reason up to 100 words>`.
 All messages in the past 30 days will be deleted from the server
+### Event tracking
+To track events make a channel that is available to the bot and add to the topic the following word `ubot-event-log`.
+Now every time something happens in the server it will be logged!
 ## How to build
 1. Install golang version atleast 1.16
 2. Clone this repo with `git clone https://github.com/MadLadSquad/MadLadSquadBot.git`